orbitmines/archive/projects/Project - Story & Lore.md

 .
 "Ah, [S]!
 You're finally here."
 .
 He turned around at the strong gravity of the voice.
 Curious to see what could possibly have produced it.
 Evidently it matched with the only person standing nearby, ponytailed and glasses
 .
 "I've been expecting you!" while pointing her finger at him and smiling greatly.
 .
-"You've got a lot to learn, and little time to do so, so let me quickly walk you through it."
+"You've got a lot to learn, and very little time to do so, so let me quickly walk you through it."
 .
-Without him getting a
+Without him getting a word in, she went off:
+.    ""

 [Start story in 2045, release day of The Ether]
 [One character is [S], The other B]